-9 If you have any concerns about the appropriateness of including a particular piece of legislation in the Tax Code, you should raise these with the Manager of the Tax Code Unit within the Tax Design Division at the Treasury.
+9 If you have any concerns about the appropriateness of including a particular piece of legislation in the Tax Code, you should raise these with the Law Division at the Treasury.

 10 In due course, other existing Acts administered by the Commissioner (such as the Fringe Benefits Tax Assessment Act 1986) may be included in the Tax Code as and when they are rewritten.